 Catacombs are underground passageways used as a place of burial by Pagans, Christians, and Jews.

-These Catacombs also had relics of martyrs and saints, because of which the early Christians used these underground sites for worship as well.
+They also had relics of martyrs and saints, so the early Christians also used these underground sites for worship.

 The Catacombs in Rome were in use from the second century to the fifth century.

-Catacomb comes from Greek kata (near) and kymbas (cavity), meaning ‘next to a cavity.’
+The word catacomb comes from the Greek kata (near) and kymbas (cavity), meaning ‘next to a cavity.’

-No wonder then that the earliest Catacombs were in the outskirts of Rome, next to quarries.
+No wonder the earliest Catacombs were on the outskirts of Rome, next to quarries.

 Tourists love Roman Catacombs because they reveal the darker side of the city.

-In this article, we share everything you must know before booking a tour of Catacombs in Rome.
+This article covers everything you must know before booking a tour of the Catacombs in Rome.

-Archeologists have unearthed more than sixty catacombs under the city of Rome.
+Archeologists have unearthed more than 60 catacombs under the city of Rome.

 These run into hundreds of kilometers of underground tunnels with thousands of tombs – mostly ordinary folks and some Popes and Martyrs.